-ELEC 220: Programmable Logic Controllers/Industrial Electronics 5.0 units - 90 hours and diagnostic functions, using program tools, basic communications and logic operations.
+ELEC 220: Programmable Logic Controllers/Industrial Electronics 5.0 units - 90 hours

+This course presents basic concepts and applications of PLCs such as the PLC language, performing installation and diagnostic functions, using program tools, basic communications and logic operations.
 The practical instruction of this course is performed with Allen Bradley equipment and RSLogix software, both of which are predominantly used within the manufacturing industry.
 A grade of "C" or higher is required to pass this course.